 The easy adjustability of all these features ensures that you can use the harness in complete comfort.
 Naturally, this will benefit anyone worried about physical strain or exertion.

-It only weighs approximately five pounds, so it lightweight as well.
+It only weighs approximately five pounds, so it is lightweight as well.

 Finally, there’s an easy access pocket on the belt in case you need to store another portable tool while working or a spool of one of the best trimmer lines.